fleurybaptiste/O-FIX/README.md

-O'FIX
+O'FLIX !

-How to fix bugs ....
+How to debug .... !

+npm i
 npm start